archi14/Number-Plate-Detection/README.md

 Registration page: To register a new user of the app.
 The data is stored in Firebase database and Firebase authentication is used for authentication.
-Other than this user also has "forgot password" option, which asks for user's provided email and sends a reset link to the specified email.
+Other than this user also has "forgot password" option, which asks for user's provided email and sends a reset link to the specified email./ideaapp/

 Login Page: User can login to the app by providing their email and password.
 Firebase authentication is used.